Arthritis is a common disease affecting millions of Americans and hundreds of thousands of new cases are identified each year in the United States.

 7. Lab Grade Turmeric + Lab Grade Boswellia Serrata

 The combination of these trusted remedies is a ONE-TWO PUNCH

 What’s the benefit of extraction?
 It preserves the valuable antioxidants found in the turmeric.
-And CO2 offers a clean form of extraction, free from solvents.
-In this method, there are no additives, no fillers, and no artificial ingredients.
-Except if you want a natural additive with will optimize your rheumatoid arthritis relief two-fold: boswellia serrata.
+In addition, CO2 offers a clean form of extraction, free from solvents.
+With this method, there are no additives, no fillers, and no artificial ingredients.
+To make it even more interesting, you can opt to supplement with a natural additive which will optimize your RA relief two-fold: boswellia serrata.

-Boswellia Serrata is the plant that produces frankincense, with the most useful parts found in the resin or sap from the plant.
+Boswellia Serrata is the plant that produces frankincense.
+The most useful parts are found in the resin or sap from the plant.
 The resin of frankincense is an anti-inflammatory agent.
-And when you combine lab grade organic turmeric extracted through CO2 methods with bosellia serrata, you’re giving your rheumatoid arthritis a one-two punch in the way of relief.
+When you combine lab grade organic turmeric extracted through CO2 methods with bosellia serrata, you’re giving your RA a one-two punch in the way of relief.

 There are a lot of extremely inferior products on the market.
 Still worse, many of the cheap herbal supplements found in Amazon.com and on the shelves of local drugstores are not inspected by third party regulators with FDA oversight.
 The majority are selling weakly concentrated ingredients, and there is growing concern that many products are testing in the danger zone for toxic chemicals and fillers.